-- (a) free on board (f.o.b.) or equivalent circumstances at the Field Export Point in transaction between parties that are at arm's length is the price agreed between the parties and payable by the buyer; or - (b) other than f.o.b. or equivalent circumstances at the Field Export Point in transaction between parties that are at arm's length is the price payable by the buyer, less such fair and reasonable proportion of such price that relates to the transportation and delivery of the petroleum downstream of the Field Export Point; and - (c) other than as described in subparagraphs 25(a) and (b), is the price that would have been payable having regard to all relevant circumstances and similar arm's length transactions.

-The Contractor shall bear the burden of establishing that the pricing in subparagraphs 25(a) to (c) is at arm's length and consistent with Section 21 of the present Regulations.
+- (a) f.o.b. or equivalent circumstances at the Field Export Point in transaction between parties that are at arm's length is the price agreed between the parties and payable by the buyer; or - (b) other than f.o.b. or equivalent circumstances at the Field Export Point in transaction between parties that are at arm's length is the price payable by the buyer, less such fair and reasonable proportion of such price that relates to the transportation and delivery of the petroleum downstream of the Field Export Point; - (c) other than as described in subparagraphs 25(a) and (b), is the price that would have been payable having regard to all relevant circumstances and similar arm's length transactions; - (d) the burden of establishing that the pricing in subparagraphs 25(a) to (c) is at arm's length and consistent with Section 21 of the present Regulations is on the seller.